Self-Storage Surges on High Demand

 Added to that, storage facilities have shed their image as low-rent properties with sketchy clientele.
 Today’s storage facilities are increasingly modern, professionally managed, and convenient with climate-controlled space and state-of-the-art security for storing items ranging from wine and documents to furniture and household goods.
 Storage facilities also are moving closer to their growing customer base in locations ranging from affluent suburbs to urban neighborhoods.

 High occupancy rates

 Occupancies have reflected that high demand.
 The Mele Group, a self-storage advisory group and partner affiliate of the National Self Storage Group of commercial real estate firm Marcus & Millichap, has released the results of a 2016 forecast survey it conducted with self-storage owners and investors.
-Nearly two-thirds of respondents, 62 percent, said they expect their occupancies to hover between 90 percent and 95 percent over the next 12 months, while 27.8 percent anticipate occupancies at levels between 80 percent and 89 percent.
-Approximately 13 percent said they hope for occupancy to rise above 95 percent, while 1.2 percent anticipate occupancy of less than 80 percent.
+Nearly two-thirds of respondents, 62%, said they expect their occupancies to hover between 90% and 95% over the next 12 months, while 27.8% anticipate occupancies at levels between 80% and 89%.
+Approximately 13% said they hope for occupancy to rise above 95%, while 1.2% anticipate occupancy of less than 80%.

 Why are investors flocking?

 One of the reasons that storage is so attractive for investors is that it is a cash cow, generating solid rental income with relatively low expenses compared to other property types.
 Unlike office or retail properties, for example, storage owners don’t have to pay for costly tenant improvements or brokerage fees when filling vacancies.
 The sector also has been generating fairly steady rental rate increases.

 Nearly half of respondents in the Mele Group survey (49.3%) said they plan to increase their rental rates by more than 3% within the next 12 months, while 32% said they would raise rates between 1-3%.
 Just 18.5% indicated they plan to keep rates the same.